Terms and Conditions

 4.3.
 You acknowledge that, in addition to your own use of Online Banking a User's access to the Accounts may also incur fees and charges which you’ll be required to pay to us.

-5.2 You and any User are solely responsible for providing correct payment details including amount and payee details.
+5.2.
+You and any User are solely responsible for providing correct payment details including amount and payee details.
 We have no liability to you or any User for any payment made in accordance with details provided by you or the User.
-In processing a Payment to another financial institution we verify that only the BSB is valid to accept Payments.
-For Payments to Westpac accounts we verify that the BSB and account number are valid.
-However for all Payments to any financial institution we do not verify that the account number matches the account name.

 Transfers from a Corporate Card, Purchasing Card, Virtual Purchasing Card or Employee Benefits Card are not permitted via Online Banking.
 To make a Transfer Funds payment from these facilities or to effect a reversal of a Transfer Funds made to these facilities, the card Principal must contact their Westpac representative.